majedkarimi/majedkarimi.com/README.md

 farsdev.com

 hey guys this is my pesonal website and i like to share with you

-so let't developing!😁
+so let's developing!😁